 Product efficiencies.
 We believe we are among the lowest cost module manufacturers in the solar industry on a module cost per watt basis, based on publicly available information.
 This cost competitiveness allows us to compete favorably in markets where pricing for modules and systems is highly competitive.
 Our cost competitiveness is based in large part on our advanced thin film semiconductor technology, module wattage (or conversion efficiency), proprietary manufacturing process (which enables us to produce a CdTe module in a matter of hours using a continuous and highly automated industrial manufacturing process, as opposed to a batch process), and our focus on operational excellence.
 In addition, our CdTe modules use approximately 2% to 3% of the amount of semiconductor material that is used to manufacturing cost of crystalline silicon solar modules.
-The cost of polysilicon is a significant driver of the manufacturing cost of crystalline silicon solar modules, and the timing and rate of change in the cost of silicon feedstock and polysilicon could lead to changes in solar module pricing levels.
-In recent years, polysilicon consumption per cell has been reduced through various initiatives, which have contributed to declines in our relative manufacturing cost conventional crystalline silicon module manufacturers.
+The cost of polysilicon is a significant driver of the manufacturing cost of crystalline silicon solar module pricing levels.
+In recent years, polysilicon consumption per cell has been reduced through various initiatives, which have contributed to declines in our relative manufacturing cost competitiveness over conventional crystalline silicon module manufacturers.